PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/auth&friends_walkthrough.md

 ![Friends Tab](../images/eos_sdk_friends_panel.png)

 > [!NOTE]
-> More documentation on the Auth and Friends interface can be found [here](https://dev.epicgames.com/docs/epic-account-services/auth), with more specific information on the friends interface [here](https://dev.epicgames.com/docs/epic-account-services/eos-friends-interface).
+> See [Epic's documentation on the Auth interface](https://dev.epicgames.com/docs/epic-account-services/auth) as well as [Epic's documentation on the Friends interface](https://dev.epicgames.com/docs/epic-account-services/eos-friends-interface) for more information on each respective topic.